 Intact ecosystems are essential for human well-being.
-Among other benefits they provide the foundation for fertile soil, for the production of food and clean water, enable climate regulations and mitigate extreme weather events.
-Engaging ecosystem-based adaption (EbA) to face the climate crisis means maintaining necessary ecosystem services for humans despite climate change and mitigating its fatal consequences in the long run.
+Among other benefits, they provide the foundation for fertile soil, for the production of food and clean water, while also regulating the world climate and mitigating extreme weather events.
+Turning towards ecosystem-based adaptation (EbA) in order to deal with the consequences of the climate crisis means maintaining vital ecosystem services and adapting to its consequences in the long run.

 Climate crisis: humans must adapt

 The climate has always affected the human way of living.
-For instance, it defines how people dress, how they build their houses, and what kind of food can be used.
+For instance, it defines how people dress, how they build their houses, and what kind of food can be grown.
 In many different ways, people have always adapted to climatic conditions.
-However, new and more rapid solutions of adaptation are necessary, in order to handle the current climatic changes caused by humans.
-The disastrous consequences ask for swift and concrete action on climate protection und adaptation to climate change.
-Hence, innovative strategies must be developed, that can be transferred, adapted and applied easily and by this, enable living despite the impacts of climate change.
+However, new and more rapid solutions of adaptation are necessary in order to handle the current climatic changes caused by humans.
+The disastrous consequences demand swift and concrete action on climate protection and adaptation to climate change.
+Hence, innovative strategies, which can be easily transferred, adapted and applied, must be developed.
+Only this will enable human existance despite the impacts of climate change.
 Given the scale, complexity, unpredictability and time pressure, this task seems to be unsolvable.

-Nature as a partner – using ecosystem services sustainably
+Nature as an ally – Using ecosystem services sustainably

 However, one possible answer is much simpler than one thinks.
 Our strongest ally in the climate crisis is nature itself.
 We need to work for and with nature instead of against it.
 In the field, this nature-related approach, directed at human adaptation to climate change, is called “ecosystem-based adaptation”.